-- 1. Click Storage > Hard Disk. - To edit disk property, click , and then modify disk usage (recording/snapshot or backup) and disk property (Read/Write, Read Only or Redundant) as needed.
+- Click Storage > Hard Disk. - To edit disk property, click , and then modify disk usage (recording/snapshot or backup) and disk property (Read/Write, or Read Only) as needed.

 - Disk property can be edited if the disk is used for recording/snapshot. - To format a disk, select the disk and then click Format.
 A confirmation message appears.
 Click Yes.